 The 2.5 million tonnes per annum (Mtpa) processing plant proposed for the project will incorporate a primary crushing circuit, a semi-autogenous grinding (SAG) mill, a gravity concentration and intensive leaching circuit, a classification circuit, a leaching and adsorption circuit, an elution circuit, an electrowinning circuit, and a smelting facility.

 Construction of the processing plant is progressing on schedule for commissioning in May 2018.

 The process water required during the first two years of production will be sourced from the existing Gilbeys pit void, whereas an existing borefield will supply the water for the remaining three years.
 The potable water will also be supplied by an existing borefield following treatment using reverse osmosis (RO) technology.

-An accommodation camp for 160 people will be constructed approximately 4km east of the Gilbeys pit and the processing plant.
+Workers will be accommodated at the newly constructed 240-member accommodation camp at Dalgaranga, approximately 4km east of the Gilbeys pit and the processing plant.

 The PFS was compiled using inputs from RungePincockMinarco (RPM) for the resource estimates, CSA Global for the mining studies and reserve estimate, and Mintrex for the process engineering, and operating and capital costs estimates.

 GNT Resources awarded the mining contract for Dalgaranga gold project to NRW Holdings.

 GR Engineering Services was awarded a $66.5m contract by GNT Resources in July 2017 for the design and construction of the Dalgaranga processing facilities.

 Isaac Downs project is a new open-cut metallurgical coal mine being developed in Queensland, Australia.
 The mine is a part…

 The Zgounder silver mine is the second most significant silver mine in Morocco after Managem's Imiter silver mine.
 It is…